Our Projects in Broughty Ferry

 Youth apprentices develop employment skills on work placements and we currently have partnerships with five local businesses, two of which joined us this year.

-The young people take a lead on our open days and events and are developing neurodivergent support, as well as a Road Map of services.
+The young people take a lead on our open days and events and compete Youth Achievement awards through out the programme giving the young people accredited qualifications.

 -